Careers

 • to assess suitability for the role

-• to determine preferences in relation to the location (if applicable)
+• to determine preferences in relation to the location, if applicable

-• to determine whether the candidate meets the set shortlisting criteria (if applicable)
+• to determine whether the candidate meets the set shortlisting criteria, if applicable

-• to aid the selection board in the assessment or interview situation (should the candidate be called to this stage).
+• to aid the selection board in the assessment or interview situation, should the candidate be called to this stage

 When you begin the recruitment process, Revenue will create a personnel record in your name.
-This record contains information from your application form, such as contact details, qualifications, ID documents and career history.
+This record contains information from your application form such as contact details, qualifications, ID documents and career history.

 Special categories of personal data

-Certain special categories of personal data may be processed in the recruitment process.
+Certain special categories of personal data may be processed during the recruitment process.
 This is to allow us to fulfil our statutory obligations under the Employment Equality Acts 1998-2015 and the Disability Act 2005.

 Disclosure of your personal data